Miss World Philippines

 Miss World Philippines is a beauty pageant in the Philippines that selects the country's representatives to the Miss World, one of the Big Four international beauty pageants.

-The pageant also selects four other representatives to participate in minor international pageants such as Miss Supranational, Reina Hispanoamericana, and Miss Eco International.
-In addition the organizer of the pageant also held its male counterpart Mister World Philippines to pick representatives to participate in Mister World, and Mister Supranational.
+The pageant also selects representative to participate in minor international pageants.
+In addition the organizer of the pageant also held its male counterpart Mister World Philippines to pick representatives to participate in Mister World.

 The pageant is inspired by the Miss World Ltd.'s slogan "Beauty with a Purpose" and henceforth adopted the theme "Beauty in Giving."

 The winner and her court work with charities that benefit children in need and also join movements of supporting women and children's rights and many more advocacies.

 History

 The pageant was officially launched on March 23, 2011, at the SMDC Showroom at the SM Mall of Asia.